curry1-c/VCVW-3DDet-Pillar-SALNet/README.md

 ├── data        # dataset description and examples
 ├── README.md
 ```
+---

 ## 📌 Notes

-·Built upon the PointPillars framework
+- Built upon the PointPillars framework
-·Designed for construction vehicle 3D detection
+- Designed for construction vehicle 3D detection
-·Supports multi-scale feature fusion
+- Supports multi-scale feature fusion
-·Introduces adaptive supervision strategy
+- Introduces adaptive supervision strategy
-·Extended toward CenterPoint-based cross-framework experiments
+- Extended toward CenterPoint-based cross-framework experiments

+---

 ## ⚠️ License & Data Usage

-·Dataset belongs to the original VCVW-3D authors
+- Dataset belongs to the original VCVW-3D authors
-·This repository does NOT redistribute the original raw dataset
+- This repository does NOT redistribute the original raw dataset
-·Only configurations, processing pipeline, and visualization materials are provided
+- Only configurations, processing pipeline, and visualization materials are provided

 According to the uploaded paper, the repository provides processed-format support and experimental materials rather than redistributing the original source dataset.

+---

 ## 📎 Citation
 ```bash